Mark Kolesar, Acting Chair

-Mark Kolesar has a bachelor’s degree in philosophy and a master of business administration degree in managerial economics and finance, both from the University of Ottawa.
+Mark Kolesar became acting chair of the Alberta Utilities Commission on May 1, 2018, following six years as vice-chair.
+He has a bachelor’s degree in philosophy and a master of business administration degree in managerial economics and finance, both from the University of Ottawa.
 He has also been an instructor at both the University of Alberta and the University of Calgary on strategy development, financial management, management accounting and business planning and policy.
-A Commission member since July 2008, Mr. Kolesar is also the AUC’s vice-chair, an additional role he took on in April 2012.
+Mr. Kolesar has been a Commission member since July 2008.

-Mr. Kolesar’s experience in utility corporate costing and rate making spans more than three decades.
-Mr. Kolesar brought extensive public utility financial technical skills and experience to the AUC.
+Mr. Kolesar’s experience in utility corporate costing and rate making spans more than three decades, and he brought extensive public utility financial technical skills and experience to the AUC.
 He has also had an extensive background working in the utility industry, in strategy development, project planning and execution, organizational transformation and utility regulatory change at both the provincial and national level.

 Broadcasting Act and the

-Since joining the AUC, Mr. Kolesar has been involved in a number of important AUC regulatory decisions, including the 2009 Generic Cost of Capital decision, the 2009 decision on ENMAX formula-based rate-making and substantial general tariff applications for AltaLink Management Ltd. in electricity transmission, and AltaGas Ltd. in natural gas transmission.
+Since joining the AUC, Mr. Kolesar has been involved in a number of important AUC regulatory decisions, including several generic cost of capital decisions, the 2009 decisions on ENMAX formula-based rate making and the first generation performance-based regulation regimes, as well as substantial general tariff applications.

 Tracee Collins, Commission memberTracee Collins is a graduate of the University of California with a bachelor of arts degree in economics, and of the Fontainebleau, France-based INSEAD global business program with a master's degree in business administration.
 Ms. Collins is also accredited as a project management professional, and has been a United Kingdom-licensed securities and derivatives representative.